IU-PR/Capstone_project/content/docs/CourseDescription/WeeklyTasks/Week_6.md

 {{< hint danger >}}
 **Important Note**
 Dear all, we are pleased to see remarkable progress in your projects.
-We are coming close to the end of the semester and I am thrilled to see your first prototypes.
-Needless to say that we have been following your work closely and we are impressed with the creativity and innovation that you have all shown.
+We are coming close to the end of the semester, and I am thrilled to see your first prototypes.
+Needless to say that we have been following your work closely, and we are impressed with the creativity and innovation that you have all shown.
 {{< /hint >}}